Petr Mrázek: Toronto Maple Leafs

-On July 28, 2021, Mrázek signed as a free agent to a three-year, $11.4 million deal with the Toronto Maple Leafs.
+On 28 July 2021, Mrázek signed as a free agent to a three-year, $11.4 million deal with the Toronto Maple Leafs.
 Maple Leafs general manager Kyle Dubas envisioned him operating as part of a goaltending tandem with Jack Campbell.
 However, Mrázek struggled immensely in his time with the team, never posting a monthly save percentage above .900.
 By midyear, with Campbell also struggling, Leafs goaltending was becoming a major point of discussion.
-A February 26 game against the Detroit Red Wings was widely identified as the nadir, with Mrázek relieving Campbell after he gave up four goals in six minutes in the third period, only to immediately allow another goal himself.
+A 26 February 2022 game against the Detroit Red Wings was widely identified as the nadir, with Mrázek relieving Campbell after he gave up four goals in six minutes in the third period, only to immediately allow another goal himself.
 Both Red Wings goaltenders also played poorly, leading to a 10–7 Leafs victory, one of the highest-scoring games in recent NHL history.
-On March 20, 2022, Mrázek was placed on waivers by the Toronto Maple Leafs, playing one game with the Toronto Marlies before being recalled to the main club.
+On 20 March, Mrázek was placed on waivers by the Toronto Maple Leafs, playing one game with the Toronto Marlies before being recalled to the main club.
 Following an injury to Campbell, Mrázek briefly took over as starting goaltender, but then suffered a groin injury, with Marlies goaltender Erik Källgren stepping in.
 The injury marked the end of Mrázek's season.
 Despite an .888 save percentage in 20 appearances, he finished with a 12–6–0 record due to the Leafs' potent offense.
 It was widely assumed that the team would seek to move his contract in the off-season.

 Chicago Blackhawks

-On July 7, 2022, Mrázek was traded by the Maple Leafs along with a first-round pick in 2022 NHL Entry Draft to the Chicago Blackhawks in exchange for a second-round pick in 2022.
+On 7 July 2022, Mrázek was traded by the Maple Leafs along with a first-round pick in 2022 NHL Entry Draft to the Chicago Blackhawks in exchange for a second-round pick in 2022.

+During the 2024–25 season, he appeared in 33 games for the Blackhawks and posted a 10–19–2 record with a 3.46 GAA and an .890 save percentage.

+Return to Detroit

+On 7 March 2025, Mrázek was traded by the Blackhawks, along with Craig Smith, back to the Red Wings in exchange for Joe Veleno.

+Anaheim Ducks

+On 28 June 2025, at the 2025 NHL entry draft, Mrázek was traded by the Red Wings, alongside two draft picks to the Anaheim Ducks in exchange for fellow goaltender John Gibson.